Looking for support from your spouse in the kitchen? Hopefully this will help!

 Just like on the farm…

 I'm sure he'd be the first to admit that when I started throwing out all the food in our pantry (deemed too unhealthy to even give away), he was a little unsure of what was going on with me.
-Next when I suggested we purchase a couple expensive new kitchen gadgets, he only said, “I guess as long as you'll use them…” When we tried some raw milk from a neighbor and I exclaimed, “But…it tastes just like milk!”, he looked at me like I was nuts and said, “Well, YEAH!
-What did you think it was going to taste like, Kel?”
+Next when I suggested we purchase a couple expensive new kitchen gadgets (my Bosch kitchen mixer and my grain mill), he only said, “I guess as long as you'll use them…” When we tried some raw milk from a neighbor and I exclaimed, “But …it tastes just like milk!”, he looked at me like I was nuts and said, “Well, YEAH!
+What'd you think it was going to taste like, Kel?”
 He didn't even flinch when I said I wanted us to look into finding a source for raw milk.
 He'd just tell everyone, “I grew up on a farm, we drank this milk all the time.”

 Helping with the teenager

-Kent's great attitude through it all has probably been the most beneficial when it comes to switching our teenager over from our past lifestyle of eating fast food 2-3 times per WEEK (what idiots we were), to our new lifestyle of eating fast food once every 6 months or so.
-(Update: we don't even do that anymore, it grosses me out too much, unless it's something a little better like Panera or Chipotle.)
+Kent's great attitude through it all has probably been the most beneficial when it comes to switching our teenager over from our past lifestyle of eating fast food 2-3 times per WEEK, to our new lifestyle of eating fast food rarely, and even then it's only something a little better like Panera or Chipotle.
 Having another person to field the complaints about the junk food we no longer have around the house has been priceless.
-(Although we don't hear too many complaints from our oldest anymore, though, because he's finally coming around to realizing that good food tastes good too!
-Keep in mind that “not too many” is still a lot some days, since he is a TEEN after all.)
+(Although we don't hear too many complaints anymore because he's finally coming around to realizing that good food tastes good too!)

 Sugar bombs and junk food

-I often hear about friend's husbands who buy fast food a lot or come home with arms full of junk food they bought at the store, which they then, of course, have to share with the kids.
+I often hear about friends' husbands who buy fast food a lot or come home with arms full of junk food they bought at the store, which they then, of course, have to share with the kids.
 I'm so thankful Kent is “on board” with this whole issue.
 (See more about that in his guest interview.)
 He used to LOVE his “sugar bomb” breakfast cereals, but when I told him about all the sugar and their looooong ingredient labels full of chemicals, he was OK with not having them anymore.
 Now he might eat yogurt, or oatmeal in the morning and he's happy.
-For his workday he takes a bunch of healthy stuff from home and then just snacks throughout the day at his desk or in his truck.
-He'll take food like nuts, fresh fruits, cheese, yogurt, etc. (He sometimes eats better than I do, and doesn't have much of a sweet tooth, either!)
+For his workday he takes a bunch of healthy stuff from home and then just snacks throughout the day at his desk.
+He'll take food like nuts, fresh fruits, cheese, yogurt, etc. He sometimes eats better than I do, and doesn't have much of a sweet tooth, either!

 Come on, open your mind, and help them out a little!

-I know that change is never easy, especially when it comes to something as comforting as food.
-But to those reluctant spouses out there, think of your husband or wife's motivation: he/she wants to get you, and your children if you have them, healthy!
-Don't vilify them for something so noble or make it more difficult for them!
+I know that life changes are never easy, especially when it comes to something as comforting as food.
+But to those reluctant spouses out there, think of your husband or wife's motivation: they only want your family to not be like the rest of the world and to instead feel GOOD.
+That also means your kids will learn better and behave better, this equals less stress for you!
+Don't vilify them for this or make it more difficult for them!

 Do you want your kids to have a shorter life expectancy than yours?

-Things are not going well out there, in case you haven't noticed, and how do you think your kids will learn about living a healthier lifestyle?
+Things are not going well out there, in case you haven't noticed.
+And how do you think your kids will learn about living a healthier lifestyle?
 Not by watching you eat junk!
-If you really don't have enough self-control to cut the junk food or fast food indulgences down to a reasonable level, then at least sneak it when the kids won't see!
-Eat it during your workday or somewhere away from the kids and be sure to ditch the evidence out of your car before you get home.
-Although even that is bad advice, because kids are great detectives and they'll eventually find you out – then you'll be a hypocrite and they'll think eating crap is OK as long as it's hidden.
+If you really don't have enough self-discipline to cut out the junk food or fast food indulgences, then at least eat it during your workday or somewhere away from their eyes.
+Although even that is bad advice, because kids are great detectives and they'll eventually find you out – then you'll be a hypocrite and they'll think eating crap is OK as long as it's hidden… UGH.

 It really does taste better and truly satisfies your body